 - What broad career categories am I best suited to?
 Why?

-Step Three- Focus on your primary career plan and investigate how this choice will meet your requirements for work conditions, values, schedule, family plans, financial goals, and similar factors.
-Working closely with an Academic Success and Career counselor can be incredibly helpful as you explore.
+Investigate how this choice will meet your requirements for work conditions, values, schedule, family plans, financial goals, and similar factors.

 - Analyze each career field to determine specific jobs that meet your interests, abilities, and values.

 - Which ones meet your expectations in terms of work conditions, hours, knowledge required, salary, benefits, challenges, and opportunities for advancement?

 - Investigate job projections for your top choices by looking at labor market conditions, rates of pay, and job creation statistics-how do your choices measure up?